Fusion (semi)rings arising from quantum groups: One-dimensional representations

 \begin{lem} Let $\CC$ be a category of noncrossing partitions (which is not block-stable) and let $l$ be the smallest strictly positive integer such that $\beta_{l}\in \CC$.
 Then, any projective partition $p\in \CC(k, k)$ with $t(p) = 0$ is equivalent to $\beta_{l}^{\otimes m}$ or to $\beta_{-l}^{\otimes m}$ for some integer $m$ (with the convention that $\beta_{l}^{\otimes 0} = \beta_{0}$). \end{lem}

-\begin{proof} Up to equivalence, we may assume by capping that all the points of $p$ have the same color.
-If this color is black, we can consider $\overline{p}$ instead of $p$ to turn all the points in white.
+\begin{proof} Up to equivalence, we may assume by capping that all the points of $p$ have the same color (if $p$ has the same number of black and white points on each row, then $p_{u}\in \CC$ so that $p$ is equivalent to the empty partition and the result holds).
+If this color is black, we can consider $\overline{p}$ instead of $p$ to turn all the points into white.
 Then, Lemma \ref{lem:1dwordsbis} tells us that for $k\leqslant l$, we can only get the empty partition.
 For $k \geqslant l$, let $k = m\times l + r$ be the euclidian division of $k$ by $l$ and set

 Then, $x$ implements an equivalence between $p$ and $q$ and $q = \beta_{l}^{\otimes m}\otimes y$, where $y\in\CC(r, r)$ is a projective partition with $t(y) = 0$.
 Since $r<l$, $y = \emptyset$, concluding the proof. \end{proof}